abdopcnet/power_app/app_vs_erpnext_differences.md

 **Location:** Sales Side (Quotation Level)

 -   **Custom Expense Table** (`custom_quotation_expenses_table`) is used
 -   **Timing:** Expenses are added **at Quotation stage** (before purchase)
 -   **Process:**
     1. Create Customer Quotation (Draft)
     2. Add expenses in `custom_quotation_expenses_table`
     3. On save (validate event), expenses are automatically distributed to items
     4. Expenses are included in item rates immediately
     5. Expenses are copied to Sales Order when created
     6. Journal Entry is created automatically on Sales Order submit

 **Advantages:**

 -   ✅ Expenses can be added at Quotation stage
 -   ✅ Expenses are distributed to items automatically
 -   ✅ Final rates include expenses upfront
 -   ✅ Expenses flow from Quotation → Sales Order → Journal Entry
+-   ✅ Real-time recalculation when expenses are modified/deleted

 **Reference:** `app_expenses_workflow.md`